Abeshith/SupportVectorMachine-Practice/README.md

 # SupportVectorMachine-Practice
-* just a practice notebook about Support Vector Machine using SVC
+# Just a practice notebook about Support Vector Machine using SVC